The Best Veg Biryani | Vegetable Biryani Recipe

 Try this recipe to make the best veg biryani at home!
-I’ve included my top tips and tricks to make this just as delicious as the meat version, and how to incorporate that delectable restaurant-style taste!
+I’ve included my top tips and tricks to make this just as delicious as the meat version, and achieve the same restaurant-style taste!

 I think you can excuse people for using any kind of rice for pulao, but a Hyderabadi style biryani demands basmati rice.
 Good quality basmati has long grains of rice, is aged and so aromatic.
 You might see many brands of rice labeled ‘long grain rice’, but make sure to look for ‘basmati’.
 Basmati has long grains but every rice with long grains is not basmati.